 WHO WE ARE.
 WHAT WE DO.

 1 Voice Prayer Movement, Inc. (1VPM) began as a prayer ministry which was founded and led by Cheri L. Mills in 2009.
-As a prayer ministry, 1VPM, Inc. met at a different host church in Louisville, KY to pray for the city, state, nation, and world.
-In 2016, the prayer focus centered on racial justice for the American Descendants of Slavery in the United States; as well as justice for the poor and oppressed in the U.S. and other nations.
+As a prayer ministry, 1VPM, Inc. met at a different host church in Louisville, KY each month to pray for the city, state, nation, and world.

-Influenced by the philosophy of Rev. Dr. Martin Luther King, Jr., the work of 1VPM, Inc. broadened in 2023.
-Dr. King contended in his book, Strength to Love, on page 138, that “we must pray with unceasing passion for racial justice, but we must also use our minds to develop a program, organize ourselves into mass nonviolent action, and employ every resource of our bodies and souls to bring an end to racial injusticeWe must pray unrelentingly for economic justice, but we must also work diligently to bring into being those social changes that make for a better distribution of wealth within our nation and in the undeveloped countries of the world.”
-In 2023, the ministry of 1VPM, Inc. became a 501C3 non-profit organization with this mission: Empowering leaders through prayer, education, and social justice.
+Influenced by the philosophy of Rev. Dr. Martin Luther King, Jr., 1VPM seeks to empower leaders through prayer, education, and social justice.
+In his book, Strength to Love, Dr. King wrote, “we must pray with unceasing passion for racial justice, but we must also use our minds to develop a program, organize ourselves into mass nonviolent action, and employ every resource of our bodies and souls to bring an end to racial injustice…We must pray unrelentingly for economic justice, but we must also work diligently to bring into being those social changes that make for a better distribution of wealth within our nation and in the undeveloped countries of the world.” (p.
+138)

 Cheri L. Mills - Founder / President